Trigonom3try/Sprite-Editor-Development/README.md

-# Sprite-Editor-Development
+# Sprite-Editor
-A working prototype of a 2D graphics editor with a couple of concept demos
+The working 2D graphics editor with developmental prototypes